-There is one Forest Service Road running through the southern end of the property.
+One Forest Service Road is running through the southern end of the property.

 Hunting is at a premium on the property and in the surrounding area.
-The area is well known for the high-end trophies it has produced.
-With resident & migratory animals throughout the property & surrounding area.
+The area is well known for the high-end trophies, with residents & migratory animals throughout the property & surrounding area.
 Deer & Elk Hunt Unit is Paunsaugunt.
 All hunting is handled through the Utah Division of Wildlife Resources and its Draw Application Program.
 The application period is usually February of each year.

-Landowner tags can be applied for before October 1st of each year.
+New owners can apply for the Landowner tags before October 1st of each year.

-There is State, & BLM land adjoining the property.
+State & BLM land is adjoining the property.
 Forest Service roads travel along the eastern edge and through the southern end of the property.